rigatoni pasta

 A comforting bowl of rigatoni pasta tossed with tender chicken pieces in a rich, creamy tomato sauce.
 Infused with garlic and herbs, and finished with fresh Parmesan, this dish is a weeknight dinner dream come true, ready in about 30 minutes.

-Most dry rigatoni is vegan as it is typically made from just durum wheat semolina and water.
-However, you should always check the ingredient label, as some fresh or specialty varieties may contain eggs.
+Most standard dry rigatoni is vegan as it is made from semolina flour and water, but always check the label for egg ingredients.

 Explore more ingredients in the grain category with complete nutrition information.